 What does an Addiction Counselor do?
 What is their role?

-When you decided to begin your career as a substance abuse counselor, you started the process for a rewarding, sometimes difficult career.
-Using your education and potentially some experiences, you’re going to be working with individuals who desperately need guidance as they try to shake difficult addictions to substances.
+When you decided to begin your career as a substance abuse counselor, you started the process for a rewarding, sometimes difficult career working with substance use disorders.
+Using your education and potentially some experiences, you’re going to be working with individuals who desperately need guidance as they try to shake difficult substance use disorders.
 They may have tried to stop using substances by themselves, only to be sucked back into their addiction time and time again.

-Now that you, along with several other licensing applicants are ready to begin working in an Alabama substance abuse facility, they may have a better direction for their lives.
-Before you begin working, you need to jump through a few state-mandated hoops.
+Now that you, along with several other licensing applicants are ready to begin working in Alabama in substance abuse counseling, they may have a better direction for their lives.
+Before you begin working as a certified addiction counselor, you need to jump through a few state-mandated hoops.
 Once you graduate from your counseling program, you’ll begin to study again, for the licensure exam.
-This is required of every counseling applicant to each substance abuse rehab facility in Alabama.
+This is required of every counseling applicant to each substance abuse counseling rehab facility in Alabama.
 It’s how Alabama, along with forty-nine other states, ensures that its counselors, therapists, psychologists, psychiatrists and social workers have the ethics and knowledge they need to work in this field.

-Once you don your cap and gown to graduate from college, you still have some steps to complete before you begin working for a substance abuse treatment facility in Alabama.
-You’ll need to take a licensing exam that will tell treatment facilities that you have the education, ethics and knowledge necessary to work with residents or clients.
+Once you don your cap and gown to graduate from college, you still have some steps to complete before you begin working for a substance abuse counseling treatment facility in Alabama.
+You’ll need to become a certified addiction counselor and take a licensing exam that will tell treatment facilities that you have the education, ethics and knowledge necessary to work with residents or clients.

 This means you’ll have to request a licensing packet from the Alabama Board of Examiners in Counseling.
 Inside that packet, you’ll find several documents.
 For the associate licensed counselor, you’ll find the ALC application, application information, a worksheet for the course work you’ll need to review, proof of citizenship an ALC recommendation for and proposed plan of supervision.